How to Write About Something That Happened

 Start Small

-With summer around the corner, remember that you don’t need to write about the greatest or worst experience in your life.
-You don’t need to write a “perfect” essay with lots of big words.
+With summer around the corner, remember: You don’t need to write a “perfect” essay with lots of big words.
 You just need to get started.
 Use these prompts and exercises to help.

 Want to go even deeper?